-The contents of this document are as far as possible up to date and accurate at the date of publication.
-Changes and restrictions are made from time to time and the University reserves the right to add to, amend, or withdraw courses and facilities, to restrict student numbers and to make any other alterations as it may deemed desirable and necessary.
+The contents of this Handbook are, as far as possible, up-to-date and accurate at the date of publication, though may be subject to revision.
+Changes and restrictions are made from time to time and the University reserves the right to add to, amend, or withdraw courses and facilities, to restrict student numbers and to make any other alterations as it may deem desirable and necessary.
 Changes are published by incorporation in the University Regulations.